gilesncwilliams/Hangman-Project/README.md

 - Please feel free to update the word list to include more words for the computer to choose from.

+The game rules are as follows:
+- Try guessing a letter for the word chosen by the computer.
+- If you guess correctly your letter will be added to the word and display the word on the screen with the correcly guessed letter included.
+You will be able to see how many letters the word has and how many letters you have left to guess.
+- You lose a life for every wrong guess.
+Once you have reached zero lives the game is over and you have list.
+- To win simply guess the word before your lives run out!

 ## File Structure
 - Hangman_Game_Final.py contains the game.
 - Within the Milestone foler, there are additional 'Milestone' python files which were my step-by-step work-in-progress files as I worked through the milestones of the project.